-Warnell is working to meet these goals though more inclusive curricula, certificate training for staff and faculty, and efforts of the Warnell Diversity Committee.
+Warnell is working to meet these goals though more inclusive curricula; certificate training for staff, faculty, and graduate students; and efforts of the Warnell Diversity Committee.

 Last fall, faculty across all disciplines decided, unanimously, to revise learning outcomes to better incorporate and reflect diversity, equity, and inclusion.
 Read more about the changes in learning outcomes.

 Our Diversity Committee works to produce several DEI-related events each semester.
 These events may be standalone events organized by the committee, or committee members may work with student groups and others in Warnell to support a variety of voices as part of our educational mission.

 In April 2021, the committee worked with Warnell's Speaker Series to invite alumna Danielle Atkins to speak on female landownership and how increasing access is vital to the future of forestry.
 Atkins runs the forestry consulting business Land & Ladies and has been working with faculty members Puneet Dwivedi and Bob Izlar on a series of workshops that breaks down barriers for women landowners.